mauriciopoppe/blog/site/content/notes/computer-science/computation/promises.md

 })
 ```

-Let's modify the `fulfill` method and add the check for thenables, note that accessing a property is not always a safe operation (e.g. the property might be defined using a [`getter`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/get) that fails), that's why we should wrap it in a try/catch.
+Let's modify the `fulfill` method and add the check for thenables.
+Note that accessing a property is not always a safe operation (e.g., the property might be defined using a [`getter`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/get) that fails), which is why we should wrap it in a try/catch.

-Also, note that by the requirement [2.3.3.3](https://promisesaplus.com/#point-56) the thenable's `then` should be called with the thenable as `this`
+Also, note that by requirement [2.3.3.3](https://promisesaplus.com/#point-56), the thenable's `then` should be called with the thenable as `this`.

 {{< snippet lang="javascript" line="5-24" >}}
 function fulfill(promise, value) {